Teach Me

 The bottom line

-While ALS and MS have a few similar symptoms, they are different diseases with different treatments and outcomes.
+While ALS and MS have a few similar symptoms, they are different diseases with different treatments and outcomes that affect quality of life.
 If you would like to talk to a neurologist about any worrisome symptoms, reach out to Banner Health.

 Other useful articles